 Top It Off With Graphic Stone

-Gentleman’s Gray by Benjamin Moore, the shade Black Lacquer Design founder Caitlin Murray used for these cabinets, is the paint-swatch equivalent of a distinguished Englishman sporting a dapper top hat.
-To modernize the traditional hue, Murray paired it with a dramatic slab of white-veined black marble.
+Gentleman’s Gray by Benjamin Moore, the shade Black Lacquer Design founder Caitlin Murray used for these cupboards, is the paint-swatch equivalent of a distinguished Englishman sporting a dapper top hat.
+To make the traditional navy blue kitchen cabinets feel more modern, Murray paired them with a dramatic slab of marble with thick white veins.

 Create the Illusion of Height